When considering possible remedies available, the Landlord should also always consider the following points:-

 CRAR enforcement involves instructing a certified enforcement agent who will give the Tenant notice that unless the rent arrears are paid, they will attend at the premises and remove goods from the Tenant’s premises to be sold at auction to pay the rent arrears.
 CRAR cannot be used to recover service charges, insurance, rent or other sums under the lease.

-If the Tenant needs time to pay the arrears, the Landlord may want to consider entering into a payment agreement with the Tenant requiring the Tenant to pay the arrears in specific installments.
+If the Tenant needs time to pay the arrears, the Landlord may want to consider entering into a payment agreement with the Tenant requiring the Tenant to pay the arrears in specific instalments.

 If the Tenant is generally solvent and the arrears were an isolated incident, this may be a sensible way to proceed.